Will AGNC Investment Corp. (AGNC) benefit from Wall Street bulls Calls?

 AGNC Investment Corp.
-(NASDAQ: AGNC) is -21.74% lower on its value in year-to-date trading and has touched a low of $9.99 and a high of $16.75 in the current 52-week trading range.
+(NASDAQ: AGNC) is -20.81% lower on its value in year-to-date trading and has touched a low of $9.99 and a high of $16.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AGNC stock was last observed hovering at around $11.83 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $12.25 for the next 12 months.
-It is also 9.46% off the consensus price target high of $13.00 offered by 12 analysts, but current levels are 1.92% higher than the price target low of $12.00 for the same period.
+The AGNC stock was last observed hovering at around $12.02 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $12.00 for the next 12 months.
+It is also 8.38% off the consensus price target high of $13.00 offered by 12 analysts, but current levels are -3.57% lower than the price target low of $11.50 for the same period.

 3 Tiny Stocks Primed to Explode